smaremanda/add-in-docs/outlook/authentication/call-a-service-by-using-an-identity-token.md

 - A web service running on the server that provides the UI for your add-in that validates the identity token.
 You'll find the information that you need to create the web service in one of the following topics:

-      - [Use the Exchange token validation library](../outlook/authentication/use-the-token-validation-library.md) â€” If you're using the validation library that we provide.
+      - [Use the Exchange token validation library](../outlook/authentication/use-the-token-validation-library.md) -- If you're using the validation library that we provide.

-  - [Validate an Exchange identity token](../outlook/authentication/validate-an-identity-token.md) â€” If you're writing your own validation code.
+  - [Validate an Exchange identity token](../outlook/authentication/validate-an-identity-token.md) -- If you're writing your own validation code.

 ### Code for the sample add-in